Swayam-Prakash-Bhuyan/SREDailyChallenge/challenge15.md

 Welcome to Day 15 of the Daily DevOps + SRE Challenge Series – Season 2! 🎉

-Today, you’ll dive into essential **Linux networking skills** through practical, story-based scenarios.
-You’ll configure IP addresses, set up namespaces, simulate routing, and debug traffic issues—all on your local machine without any complex setup.
-By the end, you’ll:
+Today, you'll dive into essential **Linux networking skills** through practical, story-based scenarios.
+You'll configure IP addresses, set up namespaces, simulate routing, and debug traffic issues—all on your local machine without any complex setup.
+By the end, you'll:

 * Understand and troubleshoot the **OSI & TCP/IP layers** in real-world failures.
 * Configure **IPv4/IPv6 addressing**, resolve subnetting conflicts, and simulate enterprise VPC designs.